 To create a tunnel endpoint:

 - 1. In GigaVUE-FM, on the top navigation pane, select Cloud. - 2.
 On the left navigation pane, select Kubernetes > Settings. - 3.
 Select the Tunnel Spec Library tab.
 The Tunnel Library page appears.
-Refer to Figure 4-3 on page 24.
+Refer to Figure 3: Tunnel Library .